mdz337426/mdz337426/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning ...
-C++, DSA
+C++, DSA, CP
 - 👯 I’m looking to collaborate on ... will tell you later..🥶

 - 💬 Ask me about ...
 Nothing